FAQ on Accommodations and Disability Services

 Federal disability law defines a person with a disability as “an individual who has a physical or mental impairment that substantially limits one or more major life activities, including, but not limited to, performing manual tasks, seeing, hearing, walking, communicating, reading, learning, focusing and concentrating.”

 An accommodation is the modification, adjustment, or elimination of a barrier to a program or service to enable an individual with a disability to participate on an equal basis.
-Extra time for test-taking, conversion of documents into accessible formats, and real-time captioning are examples of accommodations.
+Extra time for test-taking, conversion of documents into accessible formats, and real-time captioning are examples of accommodations that can be made.

 How are reasonable accommodations determined?

 Students should complete the registration form to apply for accommodation services through the Student Access and Disability Services Office.
-Students should upload documentation on their disability to the registration form or provide the documentation during the intake appointment.
+Students should upload documentation of their disability to the registration form or provide it during the intake appointment.
 Through an interactive process, the Student Access and Disability Services staff member will review the documentation and discuss the student’s eligibility for accommodations with the student.

 The student’s accommodation eligibility is based on the student’s disability documentation, the student’s self-report, information on the functional impact of the disability on the student’s education, and disability-related barriers that the student experiences in receiving equal access to ECC’s programs and services.

-After applying to ECC, the student needs to initiate the request for accommodation services as soon as possible.
+After applying to ECC, students need to initiate the request for accommodation services as soon as possible.

-How can I obtain accommodations for standardized tests like the GED, NCLEX, etc.?
+How can I obtain accommodations for standardized tests, such as the GED and NCLEX?

 Should I tell my academic advisor about my disability?